Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: Conclusions

 With regard to regions where normal hyperbolicity of $ \mathcal{M}_1 $ is lost, we reiterate that the dynamics of Equation~\eqref{normal} combines features of two-timescale slow-fast systems with either two slow variables and a fast one, or one fast variable and two slow ones.
 As shown in \secref{singpert1}, the corresponding mechanisms hence coexist and interact, giving rise to complex local dynamics in the vicinity of the fold lines $ \mathcal{L}^\mp $ in \eqref{normal}.
 We briefly sketched the implications of that interaction; in particular, we related the emergence of canard-type SAOs to the perturbation of an integrable system \cite{krupa2008mixed}.
 A more rigorous description of the resulting near-integrable system in the context of the Koper model, Equation~\eqref{koper1}, is part of work in progress.
-Of particular interest here is the investigation of Shilnikov-type homoclinic phenomena, as well as the further classification of MMOs with single epochs of SAOs; specifically, we conjecture that the bifurcation diagram in \figref{kl-plane} may be refined, in that one can identify regions of chaotic mixed-mode dynamics in dependence of the various parameters in the model, as well as on the ratio of $ \varepsilon $ and $ \delta $.
+Of particular interest here is the investigation of Shilnikov-type homoclinic phenomena, as well as the further classification of MMOs with single epochs of SAOs; specifically, we conjecture that the bifurcation diagram in \figref{kl-plane} may be refined, in that one can identify regions of chaotic mixed-mode dynamics in dependence of the various parameters in the model, as well as of the ratio of $ \varepsilon $ and $ \delta $.

-We emphasise that, strictly speaking, the MMO trajectories described in \secref{singpert1} do not correspond to perturbations, for $ \varepsilon$ and $\delta$ positive, of the individual singular cycles constructed in \secref{singgeom}.
-Rather, the latter determine the qualitative properties of the former, for $\varepsilon$ and $\delta$ sufficiently small, as is evident from \figref{auto} in the context of the three-scale Koper model, where several periodic orbits seem to coexist for a given choice $k$, $\lambda$, $\varepsilon$, and $\delta$.
-Similarly, in the reduced Hodgkin-Huxley model, Equation~\eqref{hh_3ts}, exotic Farey sequences are observed, in addition to the ones illustrated in \secref{koper}, which again attests to the fact that one cannot consider MMO trajectories as perturbations of individual cycles.
-An example is given in \figref{hhbif}(c); see again the upcoming article \cite{hhgspt2019} for an in-depth discussion.
+We emphasise that, strictly speaking, the MMO trajectories described in \secref{singpert1} cannot be considered as perturbations, for $ \varepsilon$ and $\delta$ positive, of the individual singular cycles constructed in \secref{singgeom}.
+Rather, the latter determine the qualitative properties of the former, for $\varepsilon$ and $\delta$ sufficiently small, as is evident from \figref{auto} in the context of the three-scale Koper model, where several periodic orbits seem to coexist for a given choice of $k$, $\lambda$, $\varepsilon$, and $\delta$.

+Finally, we emphasise that the geometric mechanism described in this article extends beyond the Koper model from chemical kinetics studied in \secref{koper}.
+One prominent example of a rich multiple-scale system that features similar geometric properties as our prototypical model, Equation~\eqref{normal}, is provided by a three-dimensional reduction of the famous Hodgkin-Huxley equations from mathematical neuroscience \cite{rubin2007giant},